cdwcgt/Lazerfm/README.md

 [Sentakki ruleset install guild](https://github.com/LumpBloom7/sentakki/wiki/Ruleset-installation-guide)

-Download [release](https://github.com/cdwcgt/Lazerfm/Release) and then put it to your rulesets folder in lazer data folder.
+Download [lastest release](https://github.com/cdwcgt/Lazerfm/releases/latest) and then put it to your rulesets folder in lazer data folder.

 Open game settings and you will find Lazerfm in rulesets subsection.